enesorhann/bandox/README.md

 ## 🚀 About Bandox

-Bandox is a modular Flutter app designed to optimize task and team management based on Kanban methodology.
-It consists of three main panels serving different roles within an organization:
+Bandox is a modular Flutter application designed to streamline task and team management using the Kanban methodology.
+Beyond its core task management capabilities, Bandox integrates secure, internal messaging tailored for organizations.
+It combines simplicity and ease of use with robust security features — including SMS-based verification and private company-wide communication channels.

+This approach ensures that all internal conversations remain confidential and securely stored within the company’s own infrastructure or database, avoiding reliance on external messaging platforms like email or WhatsApp.
+By centralizing communication and task tracking in one intuitive interface, Bandox empowers companies to maintain control over their data privacy and operational efficiency, fostering a safer and more transparent workplace environment.

 - **Admin Panel:** View and manage the list of companies.
 - **Manager Panel:** Manage company-specific operations and workflows.